 Water Cycle Branch Overview

-The Physical Sciences Division's Water Cycle Branch (WCB), led by Dr. Marty Ralph, represents a core capability for scientific and technological innovation that advances water cycle science and services in NOAA.
+The Physical Sciences Division's Water Cycle Branch (WCB) represents a core capability for scientific and technological innovation that advances water cycle science and services in NOAA.
 WCB combines expertise on the hydrometeorological processes affecting weather and climate with world-class observing system science, numerical modeling, forecasting techniques and familiarity with the critical needs related to a broad array of water information requirements and gaps.

 The work of the WCB is informed by NOAA's Mission requirements including the needs of many users of water information.
 For example, the emerging National Water Center requires state-of-the-art approaches to provide the "forcings" (i.e., precipitation, surface fluxes, snow information, antecedent soil conditions, etc.) for future stream flow prediction and flood warning capabilities.
 Conversely, WCB's creative staff develops innovative new approaches that themselves inform water information users of what may be possible in the future.